Ayush5071/quantsprogrammer/README.md

 - **Editor:** React Quill (rich text)
 - **Image Upload:** Cloudinary (via backend API)
 - **Notifications:** Custom notification system
+- **AI:** Google Gemini API for question generation and feedback
 - **Other:** Axios, bad-words, react-hot-toast, GSAP, and more

 ---

 ## 📸 Screenshots

-> _Add screenshots/gifs here to showcase the UI and features!_
+> _Add screenshots/gifs here to showcase the new interview and leaderboard features!_

 ---